Uvalde school police chief says he’s still cooperating

 Since the shooting, law enforcement and state officials have struggled to present an accurate timeline and details of the event and how police responded, sometimes providing conflicting information or withdrawing some statements hours later.
 State police have said some accounts were preliminary and may change as more witnesses are interviewed.

-San Antonio attorney Don Flanary told the San Antonio Express-News that the Robb Elementary School employee, whom he’s not naming, first propped open the door to carry food from a car to a classroom, and that she immediately moved to close it when she realized the danger.
+San Antonio attorney Don Flanary, representing the teacher, told the San Antonio Express-News that she first propped open the door to carry food inside from a car, and that she immediately closed it when she realized the danger.

 “She kicked the rock away when she went back in.
 She remembers pulling the door closed while telling 911 that he was shooting,” Flanary told the newspaper.